Generative power of a protein language model trained on multiple sequence alignments: Methods

 \subsection{Analyzing the statistics of MSAs}

-To compare the generated MSAs to the natural ones, we consider different statistical measures and information theory generalizations of these measures.
+To compare the generated MSAs to the natural ones, we consider different statistical measures.

+First, to analyze how faithfully the generated MSAs reproduce the statistics of the natural ones at various orders, we compute the r20 score~\cite{Haldane2018,McGee2021}.
+Specifically, to obtain \cref{fig:r20}, we analyze the frequency of sub-sequences spanning 2 to 10 non-contiguous columns.
+In each of 1000 randomly sampled sets of columns for each sub-sequence length, we compute the frequency of the 20 most frequent words in natural and synthetic MSAs of the family considered, and evaluate the Pearson correlation between these top 20 frequencies in the MSA of focus and those in a reference MSA.
+We then average these Pearson correlation values over all sets of 1000 columns, yielding the r20 score.

-In each MSA, we first compute the one-body frequencies of occurrence of each amino acid at each site, the two-body frequencies of each pair of amino acids at each pair of sites, and the three-body frequencies associated to triplets.
+To further inspect low-order statistics, in each MSA, we compute the one-body frequencies of occurrence of each amino acid at each site, the two-body frequencies of each pair of amino acids at each pair of sites, and the three-body frequencies associated to triplets.
 We denote them by $f_i(x)$, $f_{ij}(x,y)$, $f_{ijk}(x,y,z)$, where $i$, $j$ and $k$ denote sites, while $x$, $y$ and $z$ represent amino acids (see \qnameref{subsec:bmDCA}).
 We then estimate the second and third order connected correlations as:

 We also compute the ``plug-in'' estimates of the Shannon entropy of each site $H_i$, and of the two- and three-body joint entropies $H_{ij}$ and $H_{ijk}$, from the frequencies.
 They yield the plug-in estimates of the mutual information $I_{ij}$ between two columns, and of the \emph{co-information} $I_{ijk}$ between three columns: